Sahib Rohullah Wakil

 Sahib Rohullah Wakil is a citizen of Afghanistan who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.

 His Guantanamo Internment Serial Number was 798.

 American intelligence analysts estimate he was born in 1962, in Jalalabad, Afghanistan.
 He has since been transferred from Guantanamo Bay to the American wing of the Pol-e-Charkhi prison in Kabul, Afghanistan.
-On November 18, 2019 the U.S. Department of the Treasury designated him for supporting activities of the ISIS branch in Afghanistan.
+On November 18, 2019, the U.S. Department of the Treasury designated him for supporting activities of the ISIS branch in Afghanistan.

 Background

-Sahib Rohullah Wakil, a leader of the Wakil tribe, and a member of Afghanistan's legislature, the Loya Jirga, who was captured on Thursday August 22, 2002.
+Sahib Rohullah Wakil, a leader of the Wakil tribe, and a member of Afghanistan's legislature, the Loya Jirga, was captured on Thursday August 22, 2002.

-According to the New York Times the night before his capture Rohullah had attended a dinner to honor the newly appointed Governor, and had spoken about al Qaeda.
+According to the New York Times, the night before his capture Rohullah had attended a dinner to honor the newly appointed Governor, and had spoken about al Qaeda.

-According to the New York Times Rohullah had acknowledged it was "possible" al Qaeda was regrouping, but that he had his doubts.
+According to the New York Times, Rohullah had acknowledged it was "possible" al Qaeda was regrouping, but that he had his doubts.

 The article quoted Rohullah: "I told them, 'If there are Al Qaeda, tell us and we'll take care of them.
 It has been three months, and they haven't caught any Al Qaeda."

 Combatant Status Review Tribunal

-Initially the Bush administration asserted that they could withhold all the protections of the Geneva Conventions to captives from the war on terror.
+Initially, the Bush administration asserted that they could withhold all the protections of the Geneva Conventions to captives from the war on terror.
 This policy was challenged before the Judicial branch.
 Critics argued that the USA could not evade its obligation to conduct competent tribunals to determine whether captives are, or are not, entitled to the protections of prisoner of war status.

-Subsequently the Department of Defense instituted the Combatant Status Review Tribunals.
+Subsequently, the Department of Defense instituted the Combatant Status Review Tribunals.
 The Tribunals, however, were not authorized to determine whether the captives were lawful combatants—rather they were merely empowered to make a recommendation as to whether the captive had previously been correctly determined to match the Bush administration's definition of an enemy combatant.